cf73/conradfulbrookdesign/content/collections/work/aetna-cvs.md

 main_image: wellness-app-hero.jpg
 hide_main_image: true
 updated_by: 20afbc48-a67b-499d-803b-8e3bff7cf603
-updated_at: 1697649469
+updated_at: 1707104061
 intro_blurb:
   -
     type: paragraph
     content:
       -
         type: text
-        text: 'In a tight three week timeframe, I architected and designed this app, with iterative working sessions with the client, and created this short video demoing it to allow the teams to continue to sell the concept internally with other stakeholders.'
+        text: 'Working from a blank canvas and in a tight three-week timeframe, I architected and designed this app, with iterative working sessions with the client, and created this short video demoing it to allow the teams to continue to sell the concept internally with other stakeholders.'
 type_of_work:
   - design-thinking
   - ia